Spy (2015 film): Theatrical

 The US release of film was originally scheduled for May 22, 2015, by 20th Century Fox.
 In March 2015, the date was pushed back to June 5, 2015, which was first assigned to B.O.O.: Bureau of Otherworldly Operations and Paper Towns; the former of which being taken off the schedule and cancelled, while the latter moved to July.
 Prior to its official release, Paul Feig stated that Spy went through about 10 test screenings, a process – which includes recording the audience laughter for each version – he does "religiously", with Judd Apatow (who produced the Feig-directed Bridesmaids) commenting on its usefulness for a comedy film: "It doesn't work very well if a movie is supposed to make you feel difficult emotions.
 If you're making a David Lynch movie, it doesn't work at all.
 But for comedy it's often the best way to refine jokes."

-Spy was released on May 21, 2015 in Australia, Malaysia and Vietnam, and of May 28, 2015 in Israel and May 29, 2015 in Norway.
+Spy was released on May 21, 2015, in Australia, Malaysia and Vietnam, and of May 28, 2015 in Israel and May 29, 2015, in Norway.

+Home media

+Spy was released on DVD and Blu-ray on September 29, 2015.

 Reception

 Box office

-Spy grossed $110.8 million in North America and $124.8 million in other territories for a worldwide total of $235.6 million, against a budget of $65 million.
+Spy grossed $110.8 million in North America and $124.8 million in other territories for a global total of $235.6 million, against a budget of $65 million.

 In North America, the film made $1.5 million from its early Thursday night showings and an estimated $10.3 million on its opening day from 3,711 theaters, coming at second place at the box office behind fellow new release Insidious: Chapter 3.
 It would go on to top the box office in its opening weekend, earning $29 million.
 The film dropped 46% in its sophomore weekend to $15.6 million, finishing second behind newcomer Jurassic World.

 Outside North America, Spy opened in ten foreign markets on May 22, 2015, earning $12.7 million in its opening weekend from 1,810 screens, and coming in fourth place at the box office (behind Mad Max: Fury Road, Tomorrowland, and Pitch Perfect 2).
 In the UK, Ireland and Malta, it opened with $3.9 million.
 The film had successful openings in South Korea ($4.8 million), Russia and the CIS ($3.1 million), Australia ($2.9 million), Mexico ($1.6 million) and Taiwan ($1.3 million).